 Koku Ran Shoku black indigo colour |

-A very dark, blackish blue colour with slight purple undertones.
-Almost like an Eggplant.
-Anti glare panels.
+A very dark, blackish blue colour with slight purple undertones, Like an Eggplant.
+Anti glare panels and cowlings.
 Nicholas Millman, Ki-61 and Ki-100 Aces (2015) Osprey Publishing |

 #33 柿色 カーキ色 |